-- 5.1.1 If you are a Mandatory Reporter, you must make a Mandatory Report when, in the course of your work or duties for the School, you form a belief on reasonable grounds that: - a child is in need of protection because they have suffered or are likely to suffer significant harm as a result of: - o physical injury; or - o sexual abuse; and - the child's parents have not protected, or are unlikely to protect, the child from harm of that type. - 5.1.2 To help you decide whether you should make a report to Child Protection, you may refer to: - the Victorian Department of Education's Step-by-Step Guide to Making a Report to Child Protection or Child FIRST - the joint protocol published by Child Protection, Department of Education and Early Childhood Development, Licensed Children's Services and Victorian Schools Protecting the Safety and wellbeing of children and young people - Child Protection's Mandatory Reporting to Child Protection in Victoria frequently asked questions.
+- 5.1.1 If you are a Mandatory Reporter, you must make a Mandatory Report when, in the course of your work or duties for the School, you form a belief on reasonable grounds that: - a child is in need of protection because they have suffered or are likely to suffer significant harm as a result of: - o physical injury; or - o sexual abuse; and - the child's parents have not protected, or are unlikely to protect, the child from harm of that type. - 5.1.2 You must make your Mandatory Report as soon as practicable after forming your reasonable belief.